Cyber Intelligence Sharing and Protection Act: History

 Rainey Reitman, of the Electronic Frontier Foundation states, "To date, the authors of the bill have been unresponsive to these criticisms, offering amendments that are largely cosmetic.
 Dismissing the grave concerns about how this bill could undermine the core privacy rights of everyday Internet users, Rep. Mike Rogers characterized the growing protests against CISPA as 'turbulence' and vowed to push for a floor vote without radical changes."

 Kendall Burman of the Center for Democracy and Technology states, "The authors of CISPA have made some positive changes recently.
 Unfortunately, none of the changes gets to the heart of the privacy concerns that Internet users and advocacy groups have expressed."

 In April 2012, the Office of Management and Budget of the Executive Office of the President of the United States released a statement strongly opposing the current bill and recommending to veto it.

 On April 26, 2012, the House of Representatives passed CISPA.

 On February 13, 2013, United States Representative Mike Rogers reintroduced the CISPA bill in the 113th Congress as H.R.
 624.

 On April 18, 2013, the House of Representatives passed H.R.
 624. The Senate has reportedly refused to vote on the measure and is drafting competing legislation.

 On July 10, 2014, a similar bill, the Cybersecurity Information Sharing Act (CISA), was introduced in the Senate.

+On January 8, 2015, the House of Representatives introduced H.R.
+234. It was referred to the Committees on Intelligence, Judiciary, Armed Services, and Homeland Security.
+On February 2, 2015 it was referred to the Judiciary Subcommittees on Crime, Terrorism, Homeland Security, and Investigations and the Constitution and Civil Justice.

+On December 18, 2015, the Cybersecurity Information Sharing Act (CISA) was signed into law by President Barack Obama.